-6 8 3 0 display time a maximum of 3 minutes if any section is set (armed)
+6 8 3 0 display time a maximum of 3 minutes after last event

-European legislation requires status displaying to be suppressed within three minutes of setting (arming) the system, no matter how much or
+- European legislation requires status displaying to be suppressed within three minutes of last event in the system (keypad activity, entry, alarm, detector activation, trouble indication).

-- little of the system is set.
 This feature can be used to ignore this requirement if appropriate. - The wireless keypad can continuously display the status if powered by an external power supply.
 If powered by internal batteries the keypad will turn off its display after 20 seconds of not being used (in Service Mode the display turns off after 15 minutes of no use by the installer).